hala-madrid2414/search-card/README.md

 Scan the QRCode in the terminal with your LynxExplorer App to see the result.

 You can start editing the page by modifying `src/App.tsx`.
 The page auto-updates as you edit the file.

+## Description Of The Project
+This pdf doc describes the progress of this task.

+It's a pdf version of a feishu doc.
+第2周作业进度.pdf